bwqr/mavinote/README.md

     * iOS

         iOS implementation of Mavinote.
-Application itself is currently incomplete.
 It is implemented in [Swift](https://developer.apple.com/swift/) and uses [SwiftUI](https://developer.apple.com/xcode/swiftui/).

     * iced